+The sky is the limit, really.
 The easiest way for a new blogger to get started with affiliate marketing is as simple as joining an affiliate network like ShareASale.
 The advantage of joining an affiliate network is that you can represent many brands at once using only one program.
 So instead of joining 10 different programs on 10 different websites (and getting paid at 10 different times), you can be a part of all of those programs in one place.

 ShareASale was one of the first networks I’ve joined and the only network I’ve had actual income from (more than a few pennies).
 It’s simply because they have some of the best, biggest programs housed there and so I’ve focused my time there.
 There are so many programs within their network that any blogger could find something appropriate for their audience with them.

 You can, however, find a lot of other programs and networks, and I talk about many of them in this post.

 Tips to Boost Your Affiliate Income & Other Important Info

 It’s important to note that in order to be a legally operating affiliate, you have to make sure you disclose your links to readers/viewers.
 That just means that you can’t be sneaky about your links – everywhere you put them, you have to let people know that they are indeed affiliate links and that you might receive commissions from them.

 The actual process of doing this legally is not heavily regulated.
 But here a

 re a few widely-recognized practices in the blogging world: